Kurmuk, Ethiopia

 Kurmuk (also known as Kormuk) is a town in western Ethiopia.
-Located in the Asosa Zone of the Benishangul-Gumuz Region, Kurmuk has a latitude and longitude of with an elevation of 653 meters above sea level.
+Located in the Asosa Zone of the Benishangul-Gumuz Region, Kurmuk has an elevation of 653 meters above sea level.

 In 1962, Kurmuk was connected to Asosa by a dry-weather road, "rough but passable by trucks" according to the Highway Authority.
 However, by 1996 travel by this road was "discouraged for safety reasons."

 Based on figures from the Central Statistical Agency, in 2005 this town has an estimated total population of 554, of whom 297 were males and 257 were females.
 According to the 1994 national census, its total population was 322, of whom 172 were males and 150 were females.
 It is the largest settlement in Kurmuk woreda.